 A.T.
 Faust III

 Samsung's Defense Off To A Head-Scratching Start In Apple Patent Trial

+Samsung just made its defense against Apple's claim of patent infringement substantially more difficult.
 After presiding judge Lucy Koh refused to allow as evidence several internal Samsung concepts, the Korean company's legal team leaked the documents to the media.
 According to Forbes, Apple lawyer Harold McElhinny called Samsung's antics

 the most blatant example of contempt of court [he] had ever seen and an intentional effort to “pollute the jury.”Judge Koh appears to agree and has since ordered a meeting with Samsung lead counsel John Quinn about which members of his team authorized the questionable document transfer.
 She also wants to know what role Quinn himself played in the matter.
 The leaked documents, totaling nine PowerPoint slides, were given to the media because, says Samsung's PR department,